a-flyleaf/omori/_meta/2023-03-02_2playground.md

 The wiki calls these sequences ["breaktime"](https://omori.fandom.com/wiki/BREAKTIME) and I ended up finding them pretty endearing!
 It also becomes evident later that Sunny's always been a passive kid ("Waiting for something to happen," if you will), so it doesn't feel *too* uncharacteristically lonely, in retrospect.

-Also, while this will be brought up later, might as well mention it now: I think Headspace's storyline roughly parallels the group getting closer IRL.
-The follow-up improvement is a pretty objective point towards this, but there's also the fact it starts on a playground (childish) and ends with jobs (Last Resort, which is a casino to boot).
-More on this later, too, probably.
+There's also the idea that Headspace's storyline roughly parallels the group bonding IRL.
+This is part headcanon-theory-extrapolation on my part (we start on a playground, a child's paradise, and end in the Last Resort with jobs and a casino), but more objectively, the follow-up improvements are a thing!
+I'll probably ramble about this concept later, but now's as good a time as any to bring it up.

 Anyway, though, let it also be known sometimes I am paranoid: